nqminds/nqm-api-tdx-cli/README.md

   </a>
 </p>

-Nquiringminds TDX API client application
+Command-line interface for accessing the TDX API

 ## Install
 The best use of tdxcli tool is to install it with npm globally as follows: